commaai/laika/README.md

 ## Astrodog
 Astrodog is the main component of the laika.
-It is a python object, and like the [soviet space dogs](https://en.wikipedia.org/wiki/Soviet_space_dogs) to which it owes its name, an astrodog will do everything in its power to make the life of its master easier.
+It is a python object, and like the [soviet space dogs](https://en.wikipedia.org/wiki/Soviet_space_dogs) to which it owes its name, an astrodog will do everything to make the life of its owner easier.
 Which in this case is fetch and process all the necessary data to transform raw GNSS observables into usable distance measurements and satellite positions ready for position estimation.

 #### Satellite info
 Astrodog has a get_sat_info function that will provide an accurate position, velocity and clock error for any satellite at any time in history.